 - Share the responsibility and rewards of parenthood

-- Share the cost of raising the child
+- Share the cost of raising their child

 - Gain legal rights to their child

-- Show that they are committed to their child
+- Show they are committed to their child

-- Establish an emotional bond with the child and participate in the child’s life
+- Establish an emotional bond with their child and participate in the child's life

-If you are both sure that he is the biological father of the child AND you do not want a DNA test, you can complete a Paternity Acknowledgment at the hospital.
-The paternity acknowledgment is completely voluntary and is the easiest way to establish paternity - plus it’s free while at the hospital!
+If you are both sure of the identity of the child's biological father AND you do not want a DNA test, you can complete a Paternity Acknowledgment at the hospital.
+The Paternity Acknowledgment, which is completely voluntary, is the easiest way to establish paternity--plus, it's free while you're at the hospital!

-- Have their social security number (if you are a US citizen)
+- Have their Social Security number (if they are United States citizens)

-- If the father cannot be present or either of you do not have your ID and/or social security number (if you are a US citizen), then the hospital cannot add the father’s name to the birth certificate.
+If the father cannot be present or either of you does not have your ID and Social Security number (if you are a U.S. citizen), then the hospital cannot add the father’s name to the birth certificate.

 If either of you is not 100% sure of paternity, do not complete the Paternity Acknowledgment.
 You can get a low-cost DNA test through the Department of Social Services after your child is born.
 For more information about the test, call the South Carolina Parenting Opportunity Program at 866-914-8786 or go to www.state.sc.us/dss/csed/patest.htm.
 If you have any questions even before your baby is born, call the Birth Certificate Clerk at 843-522-5744.
 You may also call the South Carolina Parenting Opportunity Program toll-free at 866-914-8786.